JoaoVSouto/foton-books/README.md

 $ yarn dev
 ```

+If you don't want to have the app in your machine and **just want to see it working** simply go to [https://foton-frontend-challenge-joaovsouto.vercel.app/](https://foton-frontend-challenge-joaovsouto.vercel.app/).

 ## :page_facing_up: License

 This project is under the MIT license.
 See the [LICENSE](https://github.com/JoaoVSouto/foton-frontend-challenge/blob/main/LICENSE) for more information.